 - Reconnect residents to their neighborhoods’ environmental assets, including parks, open spaces, and the Anacostia River and its tributaries

-In 2007 a group of neighbors committed to making improvements to their communities located east of the Anacostia River came together to organize their efforts and become a sub-watershed group for the Anacostia River Watershed.
-We recognized that the Anacostia River, its tributaries and many green spaces are assets in this community and are worthy of improving for community benefit.
+In 2007, a group of neighbors committed to making improvements to their communities located east of the Anacostia River came together to organize their efforts and become a sub-watershed group for the Anacostia River Watershed.
+We recognized that the Anacostia River, its tributaries and many green spaces are assets in this community and are worthy of improvement for community benefit.

 The Next Steps

-Groundwork Anacostia River DC has made much progress and is eager to bring exciting programming to our community.
+Groundwork Anacostia River DC hired its executive director in January, 2010, and since then has made lots of progress and is bringing exciting programming to our community.